bibhashthapa7/blackjack_python_game/README.md

 # Blackjack-Python
-A fully functional Blackjack card game made in Python
+A Blackjack card game made in Python